fabi-cast/Data-wrangling-shark-attacks/README.md

 ![IronHack Logo](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_d5c5793015fec3be28a63c4fa3dd4d55.png)

+The goal of this project is to combine data wrangling, cleaning, and manipulation with Pandas in order to see how it all works together.

 In this repository we describe thoroughly a data wrangling process ussing a significatively messed dataset.

 # Project: Data Cleaning and Manipulation with Pandas